OmarMuhamad/Operator-Overloading/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug or have a feature request, feel free to open an issue or submit a pull request.
+If you find a bug or have a feature request, you can just open an issue or submit a pull request.

----

-This README should provide a solid foundation for your "Operator-Overloading" project, making it easy for others to understand and use your code.